ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7825227">FcEazy</a></p>

 You've been a mainstay of the OWC roster since 2016, and you've seen the lineup change significantly.
 Even within the current roster, many players are considering stepping away.
 Although you mentioned last year that you'd likely stay active, do you see yourself becoming a part of the team's history in the near future?
 Why?
-What keeps you from leaving—does it stem from your personal philosophy or attitude toward tournaments?
+What keeps you from leaving — does it stem from your personal philosophy or attitude toward tournaments?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/1646397" style="background-image: url('/wiki/shared/avatars/Crystal.jpg')"></a>